kabiroberai/darwin-tools-linux/README.md

 ## Usage

-In order to prepare this toolchain yourself, run the following command after cloning this repo
+In order to prepare this toolchain yourself, run the following command after (recursively) cloning this repo

     ./prepare-toolchain